 Ericsson's Device Connection Platform enables Orange’s customers to deploy, manage and scale M2M connected devices and applications to respond to multi-domestic needs

-Orange Business Services’ global quality of service and seamless customer experience are now complemented by the benefits of the Ericsson platform.
+Orange Business’ global quality of service and seamless customer experience are now complemented by the benefits of the Ericsson platform.

 This agreement is another step forward in Orange’s ambition together with the Global M2M Association (GMA) to capitalize on existing assets and to drive market leadership in M2M.
 The Global M2M Association (GMA) is a service cooperation agreement among leaders in the M2M sector with the main focus of delivering best-in-class, enhanced and seamless M2M services globally to customers.